josh-flori/Foosball-Tracker/README.md

 "who has the most shots on goal? etc…

 Using the google vision kit and google voice kit, we can create a smart unit to track all of those stats as well as use a speaker to interact with and announce important events to the players in real time.

+To connect to a pi from terminal, I didn't follow the instructions from google.
+The IP didn't work.
+I had to load the boot drive, create an empty file called "ssh" then plug in the pi, connect to computer and in terminal do:

+    ssh pi@192.168.11.2

+with password being

+    raspberry